Classifying subcategories, local algebra and the Rosenberg spectrum of a locally noetherian category: Examples

 These assumptions are easily verified in the case of $R$ being a commutative noetherian ring.
 In order to understand the case of noncommutative $R$, we will discuss these assumptions one by one.

-First of all, it is well known that the category $R-Mod$ of left modules over $R$ must be a Grothendieck category.
-Further, the category $R-Mod$ is locally noetherian exactly when $R$ is a left noetherian ring (see, for instance, \cite[(3.3)]{Ver}).
+We know that the category $R-Mod$ is locally noetherian exactly when $R$ is a left noetherian ring (see, for instance, \cite[(3.3)]{Ver}).

-We now come to assumption (2).
 In order to study the existence of associated points, Rosenberg \cite[Chapter I]{R3} considers the following preorder on the collection of left ideals : for left ideals $\mathfrak{m}$, $\mathfrak{n}\subseteq R$, set : where $P(R)$ denotes the collection of finitely generated $\mathbb Z$-submodules of $R$.
-Then, Rosenberg \cite[$\S$ I.6.5.6]{R3} shows the following result : if $R$ is ``left $\leq$-noetherian'', i.e., every nonempty set of left ideals in $R$ has a maximal element with respect to $\leq$, then any nonzero $R$-module has an associated point.
-As pointed out in \cite[$\S$ I.7]{R3}, the class of left $\leq$-noetherian rings is not well studied in the literature.
-However, from \eqref{eq10.1}, it is clear that if $R$ is left noetherian and every left ideal in $R$ is also two-sided, then $R$ is left $\leq$-noetherian.
-This implies that the large majority of results in the paper (i.e., all results except Lemma \ref{L8.6} and Propositions \ref{Pe8.10} and \ref{PR8.11}) apply to all left noetherian rings in which every left ideal is two sided.
+Then, Rosenberg \cite[$\S$ I.6.5.6]{R3} shows that if $R$ is ``left $\leq$-noetherian'', i.e., every nonempty set of left ideals in $R$ has a maximal element with respect to $\leq$, then any nonzero left $R$-module has an associated point.
+From \eqref{eq10.1}, it is clear that if $R$ is left noetherian and every left ideal in $R$ is also two-sided, then $R$ is left $\leq$-noetherian and therefore satisfies (1).
+Further, we know from \cite[V.C2.3]{R3} that for a left $\leq$-noetherian ring $R$, every left $R$-module $M$ satisfies $Ass(M)=LAss(M)$.
+Applying Proposition \ref{sIPx5.10l}, it now follows that the category of modules over any left $\leq$-noetherian ring $R$ satisfies (2).